Jackson Crawford: Life and career

 Jackson Crawford is a former Instructor of Nordic Studies, and Coordinator of the Nordic Program.
 Crawford taught courses in the Old Norse language, Norse mythology, and the history of the Scandinavian languages.
 He received B.A. in Classics and Classical Languages, Literatures, and Linguistics from Texas Tech University; an M.A. in Linguistics from the University of Georgia (focusing on Indo-European historical linguistics); and a Ph.D. in Scandinavian Studies from the University of Wisconsin, Madison (specializing in Old Norse).

+He was a consultant for the Disney movies Frozen (2013) and Frozen 2 (2019).

 In 2015 he published a translation of the Poetic Edda.
 His stated goal was to make an accessible translation for readers primarily interested in mythology rather than poetry or textual scholarship.
 The translated poems are rendered in free verse.
 In 2017 he published his translations of the Saga of the Volsungs and the Saga of Ragnar Lothbrok in one volume.
 His book The Wanderer's Hávamál (2019) includes the Old Norse text of the poem Hávamál with Crawford's page-facing English translation along with commentary, a few brief Old Norse texts about Odin, and the Cowboy Hávamál, which is Crawford's translation of Gestaþáttr into his grandfather's dialect.
 Matthew Coker, reviewing the volume in The Medieval Review, called the Cowboy Hávamál a "refreshingly unique take on the poem" that brings "its hard natural and human world to life".
 Crawford has also contributed to the 2020 video game Assassin's Creed: Valhalla, where he consulted on topics mainly centered around linguistics.